What You Need to Know About Healthcare Costs in the United States

 Should you become ill and need emergency care, the costs will start adding up right away.
 An ambulance to take you to the hospital will start at $500.
 If tests are required, additional costs of $100 – $500 are typical.
 Should you have to spend the night, and an additional charge of $5,000 might be added to your bill.
 With medications to treat your illness, the cost of an emergency room or ER visit, all totaled, may cost more than $6,000 or more!

-How Much is a Doctors Visit in the USA
+How Much is a Doctors Visit in the United States

 A visit to the doctor’s office is relatively affordable.
 However, if you are ill, additional costs will become expensive quickly.
 An initial consultation with a doctor will cost in the range of $100 – $200.
 Visits to specialty care providers (specialists) are typically more expensive depending on their specialty and the nature of your visit.
 Specialists will charge $250 or more for a consultation.

 What Is Behind Healthcare Costs in the USA?
-Why Are Medical Prices so Expensive in the USA?
+Why Are Medical Prices so Expensive?

 Traveler or local – healthcare in the United States is expensive.
 According to USA Today: “The total costs for a typical family of four insured by the most common health plan offered by employers will average $28,166”.
 In terms of real dollars and earnings, these prices are keenly felt by the average person.
 The cost of deductibles and premiums have grown at a faster rate than incomes.
 Deductibles grew by 63% from 2011 to 2016, while premiums increased 10% – 20% while worker earnings grew by 11%.